Stop! Your Lease Extension in Potswood Could Be FREE

 If you are facing a significant premium because your lease in Potswood has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is conventional wisdom that a property with more than one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 30 years unexpired, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement